Natalya Sats: Childhood

-Sats was born in Irkutsk, Russia Empire, where her father, Ilya Sats, was in political exile.
+Natalya Sats was born in Irkutsk, Russia, where her father, Ilya Sats, was in political exile.
 Ilya Sats, a composer, grew up in a Jewish family.
 He was a friend and protégé of Leo Tolstoy.
-Natalya's mother, Anna Sats née Shchastnaya left home as a young woman to become a professional singer in Montpellier where she met Ilya Sats.
+Natalya's mother, Anna Sats (née Shchastnaya), left home as a young woman to become a professional singer in Montpellier where she met Ilya Sats.
 When Ilya was exiled to Irkutsk, Anna followed him and soon gave birth to Natalya.
 The two were subsequently married.
 The family moved to Moscow in 1904, when Ilya Sats became music director of the Moscow Art Theatre (MAT).
 He died in October 1912.

-Career in Theatre
+Theatre career

 In the year of the Russian Revolution, Sats was a school girl, but she was well connected to the new Bolshevik regime through her uncle, Igor Sats, who was the secretary and brother-in-law of the Commissar of Education Anatoly Lunacharsky.
 At the age of 15, she was made head of the theatre and music section of the Department of Public Education of the Moscow Soviet, and organised a series of programmes for children, employing professional performers, musicians and circus acrobats, in 11 of Moscow's districts.
 In October 1918, she established one of the world's first dedicated theatres for children using professional performers, on Manonovsky Alley, Moscow.

-Sats's theatre was visited by Lunacharsky, who proposed to start a theatre for children, subsidised by his department, under his chairmanship, with a six-member directorate that included Sats and MAT director Konstantin Stanislavsky.
+Sats's theatre was visited by Lunacharsky, who proposed to start a theatre for children, subsidised by his department, under his chairmanship, with a six-member directorate that included Sats and MAT director Konstantin Stanislavski.
 The original Director of the First Children's Theatre, Henriette Pascar refused to accept the political demands placed on the theatre, and was sacked in 1923, after putting on a stage version of Treasure Island by Robert Louis Stevenson in which the British flag was raised on stage, and a toast drunk to the King.
 Meanwhile Sats and her new partner, Sergei Rozanov, by whom she had a son, Adrian, who accepted that theatre should serve the political interests of the soviet state, opened a new children's theatre, The Moscow Theatre for Children, in temporary headquarters.
 Here she established herself as a stage director and producer.
 She directed her first play in 1925, in the same year that she married the head of the Moscow soviet's finance department, Nikolai Popov, by whom she had a daughter, Roxana.
 She began to attract international attention.
-In 1931 conductor Otto Klemperer invited her to stage Wolfgang Mozart's The Marriage of Figaro in Buenos Aires, and Giuseppe Verdi's Falstaff in Berlin.
+In 1931 conductor Otto Klemperer invited her to stage Mozart's The Marriage of Figaro in Buenos Aires, and Verdi's Falstaff in Berlin.

 In February 1936, the Central Committee decided to open a new children's theatre, the Central Children's Theatre, on the premises of what had previously the Second Moscow Arts Theatre, close to the Bolshoi Theatre, with Sats as its first director.
 One of the first works she commissioned in this role was the Golden Key, by Alexei Tolstoy, which featured the puppet Buratino, who resembled Pinochio.
 It was first staged in December 1936.